waynegm/WMPlugin-Docs/content/en/blog/opendtect-python-bindings-release/index.md

 date = "2021-06-29"
 banner = "/blog/opendtect-python-bindings-release/image-01.png"
 +++
-The 6.6.8 release of the wmPlugins includes a Python module, **wmodpy**, to access OpendTect survey and well information.
+The 6.6.8 release of the [WMPlugins](https://waynegm.github.io/WMPlugin-Docs/) includes a Python module, **wmodpy**, to access OpendTect survey and well information.
 Unlike
 OpendTect's existing **odpy** module, **wmodpy** is a direct binding to the OpendTect C++ code.
 <!--more-->
 The **odpy** module, by comparison, uses a command line application to interact with the OpendTect data structures and transfers